Email API built for AI agents, not just developers

 Send with gated_send oversight

-Your agent calls send_email exactly as it would call Resend's API.
-With gated_send mode, the message is staged—not delivered—and a notification is sent to your designated approver.
-The agent receives a pending message ID it can poll or receive via webhook.
+Your agent calls the send_email tool (or POST /v1/mailboxes/{mailbox_id}/send) much as it would call Resend's API.
+With gated_send mode, the 202 response returns status pending_scan and a notification is sent to your designated approver—the message is held, not delivered.
+The agent receives the email id it can poll or watch for via webhook.

 3